Celery Soup

 Shrimp Scampi Grilled Pizza

 This is a deceptively delicious option for grilled pizza.
-Although not necessarily one that I would have gravitated toward, because I didn’t like the thought of seafood on pizza…I know, silly me.
-However, I have definitely changed my mind and this is now one of my absolute favorites!
+Although not necessarily one that I would have gravitated toward.
+I just didn’t like the thought of any seafood on a pizza…I know, silly me.
+However, I have definitely changed my mind, after tasting a friends.
+This is now one of my absolute favorites!

 INGREDIENTS